- Special Offers

 Kenmare Co Kerry

 The waterside location of this famously stylish hotel just across the river from Kenmare town is beautiful, and it is set in a 300-acre estate of woodland, riverside walks and gardens.
-The Queen's Walk, a beautiful 19th century plantation named after Queen Victoria in anticipation of her visit to Kerry in 1861, takes you through lush woodland; although renowned for exotic tree ferns and spring-flowering cultivars (rhododendron, azalea, camellia), it is lovely in autumn too.
-Accommodation is contemporary classic, offering traditional luxury with a modern lightness of touch – and dinner here is always a treat.
+Paths take you through lush woodland which, although renowned for exotic tree ferns and spring-flowering cultivars (rhododendron, azalea, camellia), is lovely in autumn too, and you can meander quietly along the riverbank and enjoy the wildlife.
+There are plenty of more challenging walks available in the area too, of course (with guides available), but there are times when it’s hard to beat a woodland stroll.
+Accommodation is contemporary classic, offering traditional luxury with a modern lightness of touch – and dinner in The Falls restaurant, overlooking the tumbling water, is always a treat.

 Thomastown, Co Kilkenny